End of life care

 Death in Usual Place of Residence

 A key measure of the national strategy is to ensure people are able to die in their usual place of residence.
 This is measured in the Public Health England, End of Life Care Profile for the borough:

-Between 2004 and 2014, an increasing proportion of older people in Bracknell Forest aged 65+ died in their usual place of residence (DiUPR).
+Between 2004 and 2015, an increasing proportion of older people in Bracknell Forest aged 65+ died in their usual place of residence (DiUPR).
 Records show that death in the place of usual residence increased with age in 2015:

 In all instances, the figures are comparable to the England figures.

 The national strategy seeks to increase public awareness to address issues around death and dying, to encourage patients, their carer’s and families to discuss their preferences and choices regarding treatment and place of death in advance.

 Good preparation also applies to care professionals and the Dying Matters campaign “Find your 1%” is targetted at GPs to identify 1% of patients who are entering their last year of life.